 Companies like Amazon, Wiggle and ASOS spend a lot of time and resources optimising their checkout process.
 Whilst you won’t be able to replicate everything they do, see what elements you can bring in to help support the user experience on your site.

 There aren’t many things that will make users bounce from your site faster than not being able to see where they can find relevant information.
-A website’s menu should be clear and concise, such as the Business Growth Hub’s (below) and make it easy for people to navigate around your site.
+A website’s menu should be clear and concise, and make it easy for people to navigate around your site.

 Information architecture also goes beyond the names of your menu options.
 You need to consider how your menu is going to work.
 Will there be sub headings in the menu and how will these display?